c3g/GenPipes/README.md

 ----------
 Please, ask questions or report bugs by sending us an e-mail at [bioinformatics.service@mail.mcgill.ca](mailto:bioinformatics.service@mail.mcgill.ca).

 * Messages should not be sent directly to our team members.
-The generic e-mail address above will create a ticket viewable by all of us and facilitate the follow-up of the problem.
+The generic e-mail address above will create a ticket viewable by all of us and facilitate the follow-up of your request.
 * Choose a meaningful subject for your message.
 * Include the pipeline version number in your message.
-* An error message or code snippet illustrating the problem is normally very useful.
+* An error message or code snippet illustrating your request is normally very useful.